ae6rt/decap/README.md

 using a [Kubernetes Secret Volume Mount](https://github.com/kubernetes/kubernetes/blob/master/docs/design/secrets.md).

-As shipped with aftomato, the Kubernetes Secret looks like this
+As shipped with Aftomato, the Kubernetes Secret looks like this

 ```
 $ cat k8s-resources/aws-secret.yaml